-First of all, I am going to work with the assumption that when you said your husband talks to other women on the internet you were referring to text conversations which are sexual in nature and not female “friends” or people he actually knows in real life.
+First of all, I am going to work with the assumption that when you said your husband talks to other women on the internet you were referring to text conversations that are sexual in nature and not female “friends” or people he actually knows in real life.

 This form of behavior falls under the category of a sex addiction; when the individual involved in the texting can’t stop and the behavior is having a negative impact on their quality of life.
-A failing marriage is one of them due to a lack of emotional intimacy, honesty, and transparency, as well as infrequent physical intimacy.

 You are asking what can you do to help him change.
 First, I want to remind you of the following:

 “It is the same [to Him] concerning you whether one conceals [his] speech or one publicizes it and whether one is hidden by night or conspicuous [among others] by day.
 For each one are successive [angels] before and behind him who protect him by the decree of Allah.
 Indeed, Allah will not change the condition of a people until they change what is in themselves.
 And when Allah intends for a people ill, there is no repelling it.
 And there is not for them besides Him any patron.”
 (13:10-11)